Stefanbjerkell/tool-manager/README.md

 - **PromtInput(string question)** - Ask the user for input value.
 Returns input string.

 - **PromtYesOrNo(string question)** - Ask the user a yes or no questions.
 Returns bool.

+- **Log(string text)** - Prints a row in consolse tab.
+There are some hacks here to controll color of the log lines, this will be improved in the future but right now you can prefix your text with the following symobls to choose color. '!' will put red color on the log. '\[s\]' will put green color and '\[i\]' will use yellow color.
+Everything within braccets will be shown in cyan color.

 - **ToolsManager.Back()** - This will close the current menu and go back the prevoius one.